SB-246

 Penalties

 The statute does not specify monetary penalties, civil penalties, or damages.
-The commissioner may require independent review of AI systems at the health insurance issuer's expense.
-Adverse determinations in which AI materially contributed are presumed invalid unless the issuer demonstrates the determination was independently reached through documented clinical judgment.
-Remedies are regulatory in nature.
+Adverse determinations in which AI materially contributed are presumed invalid unless the insurer demonstrates the determination was independently reached through documented clinical judgment.
+The commissioner may require independent review at the insurer's expense.
+Remedies are regulatory in nature; no private damages provision is included.

 Who Is Covered